 Streamlining the application process for the Joint Educational Placement Program (JEP), which enables individual students to pursue their doctoral degree program under the joint supervision of faculty from U of T and a collaborating Canadian or international university.

 In response to the US Executive Order that had imposed travel restrictions on Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen, SGS is:

-- waiving application fees for new applicants from these seven countries, and
+- waiving application fees for new applicants from these seven (now six) countries, and

 - waiving the requirement for recent evidence of English language proficiency and using alternative ways to assess these students' English language skills.